ClickHouse/clickhouse-docs/contrib-writing-guide.md

 ## Tools that you might like

 ### Static site generation
 We process our docs with Docusaurus.
-The instrucitons for building our docs are earlier in this doc.
+The instructions for building our docs are earlier in this doc.
 You can learn more at [Docusaurus.io](https://docusaurus.io).

 ### Doc search
 We use [Docsearch](https://docsearch.algolia.com/) from Algolia; there is not much for you to do to have the docs you write added to the search.
 Every Monday, the Algolia crawler updates our index.